epfl-ada/ada-2024-project-adanonymous/README.md

-# Title : 9/11 - Did you sense the impact from your sofa
+# Title : 9/11 - Did you see the impact from your sofa

 # Abstract: